jennalyse/group-5-hospital/README.md

 ## Generation of Data
 The starting point for the data generation was a provided list of 40 hospitals together with data on the hospital address, size (number of beds), type, whether they offer emergency services and year of accreditation.
 This information was then used to create new data using generative AI to populate related tables of information.

+The doctors table was created using information from the hospitals table to enable the doctors to be selected for the different hospitals in the geographical area that their address was in.
+The patients table was then created using information from the doctors table, again linking with the geogrpahical area.
+Both were developed using generative AI to create the list of names, addresses, date of birth, and linking with the relevant doctor, patient and hospital IDs.

+Generative AI was then used to create tables to contain information about medications, diseases, prescriptions, lab results and appointments.
+This information was linked with those of the doctors, hospitals and patient information, so that, for example, doctor specialisms were related to doctor IDs.

 ## Files in the Repository